Wind Due Diligence Services

 The analysis is delivered as a Portable Document File (PDF) report with data files in an easily integrated, comma-separated value (CSV) format.

-The Wind Due Diligence Report is produced by Vaisala 3TIER Services using its NWP modeling platform, which combines on-site observations with mesoscale and microscale weather simulation models.
+Our Wind Due Diligence Reports are produced by Vaisala 3TIER Services using its NWP modeling platform, which combines on-site observations with mesoscale and microscale weather simulation models.
 We primarily employ an NWP model called WRF (Weather Research and Forecasting).
 This model is widely supported and continually enhanced by the global atmospheric science and research community.
 Our in-house developed microscale model, TVM, allows us to calculate the effects of small-scale terrain, roughness, and blocking effects at a very fine resolution without the high computing costs of WRF.
 The output from this modeling system is a four-dimensional dataset of modeled historical weather for each met tower and wind turbine location.